Prendergast (surname)

-Prendergast is a British and Irish surname.
+Prendergast is an Irish surname of Cambro-Norman origin.
+It arrived in Ireland via the Norman invasion.
+The name is most prominent in the counties of Mayo, Tipperary, Kilkenny and Waterford.
+It is particularly concentrated on a number of islands namley Inishbofin, Inishturk and Clare Island.
+The Irish language variant of the name is de Priondragás.

 Etymology

 This toponymic surname may derive from prender from a Germanic word for fire or conflagration (cf. brand) where the b became p due to fortition and gast (cf. geest) from a Germanic word for wasteland or dry and infertile land meaning the location could have been a burn-beat area.
 Others think the name is a Saxonized form of Bryn y Gest from the Welsh bryn meaning hill and gest a lenition of cest which means belly or swelling or a deep glen between two mountains having but one opening.
 It could also lessly come from Pren-dwr-gwest, the inn by the tree near the water.
 The right etymology is probably Pen-dre-gast.
 The suffix ast (cf. gast) is of Welsh origin like the names of the cromlech chamber tomb of Penllech yr Ast (the chief slab of the bitch) or Llech-yr-ast (Bitch's stone), in Llangoedmor, Cardiganshire or Gwâl y Filiast (Lair of the Greyhound Bitch) or Carn Nant-yr-ast or Llety'r Filiast or Twlc y Filiast.
 Alternatively, the name may come from a lost Flemish settlement near Ghent, known as Brontegeest.
 Pembrokeshire had a significant Flemish population by the twelfth century.